Giordano’s logo

 NORMAL

 Giordano’s receives a Normal Stability Score.
-Three-year turnover of 7.55% sits above the typical Food & Beverage franchise (around 5%), placing the system nearer the upper-middle of the industry range while remaining below the high end (around 10%).
-Out of 8 total exits across the three reported years, terminations dominated with 8, alongside no non-renewals, no franchisor buybacks, and no ceased operations; this occurred in a system with about 33 franchised outlets in the most recent year.
+Three-year turnover of 6.93% sits above the typical Food & Beverage franchise (around 5.6%), placing the brand closer to the higher end of peers rather than the lowest-churn 10% of the sector.
+Out of 7 total exits across the three reported years, terminations dominated with 7, alongside no non-renewals, no franchisor buybacks, and no ceased operations; this occurred against about 32 franchised outlets in the most recent year, which gives context to those exits.

-The dominance of terminations suggests franchisor-initiated exits, which can mean operators struggled with the model or that the franchisor enforces standards aggressively; prospective buyers should ask how support and remediation are handled, examine the circumstances that led to each termination, including whether units recovered afterward.
+The dominance of terminations suggests franchisor-initiated exits, which can mean operators struggled with the model or that the franchisor enforces standards aggressively; prospective buyers should distinguish between operator-level economics and enforcement policy when probing these exits, and should request specific exit narratives or examples of remediation.
 For prospective franchisees, retention is in line with industry peers.

 Unit Growth Analysis